 E.g. the filter S??? will select all the materials named as the pattern specifies: S235, S275, etc.

 - Move Node criterion: this permits to move the specified node by the distances defined in global coordinates for the desired times.
 To move more than one node, use a group name, previously defined in View/Select group command.
 The input line should be: node,numIters,incrX,incrY,incrZ.
+First increment is always performed with a null vector.

 E.g. for a single node increasing 1m along X for 10 times: 2,10,1,0,0 .